guyroyse/give-me-some-credit-redisai/README.md

 ## Step 1: Get Some Data

 I can't host the data here as it belongs to others.
-You will need to download it yourself, unzip it, and place the .csv files in the data folder.
+You will need to download it yourself, unzip it, and place the .csv file in the data folder.
 You can download it here from the Kaggle [challenge page](https://www.kaggle.com/c/GiveMeSomeCredit/data).

+**NOTE**: We will only use the `cs-training.csv` file and will not use the `cs-test.csv` file.
+So download only what you need.

 ## Step 2: Setup Python Environment